 - By investigating provider claims that they never over-serve patrons

-With Steven Booker on your side, you can be confident that your case will get the attention it deserves.
+With Steven Booker on your side, you can be confident that your case is being handled with the expertise it needs.